 “I don’t like writing.”
 It’s a common complaint among teens, and it’s easy to see why.
 Writing can feel overwhelming, boring, or just plain hard, especially when they don’t understand the purpose of an assignment.
-But here’s the truth: with the right approach, writing doesn’t have to feel like a chore.
+However, with the right approach, writing doesn’t have to feel like work.
 If you’ve ever thought, “My child hates writing,” read this post to learn some practical ways to address this challenge.

 Teens who say they don’t like writing often feel this way for a few reasons.
-For some, writing is simply difficult; it requires organizing thoughts, finding the right words, and editing mistakes.
+For some, writing is simply difficult; it requires organizing thoughts, finding the right words, and editing mistakes, each of which can be both frustrating and time-consuming.
 Others find writing boring, especially if they’re stuck with repetitive assignments or prompts that don’t interest them.
 And many teens don’t see the purpose behind a given assignment, making it feel like busywork instead of something meaningful.

 The first step to helping teens enjoy writing is to make it less intimidating.
 I start with simpler tasks to help students warm up to the process and build their confidence.
 For example, I’ll assign “Would You Rather?” questions that let them write about fun, low-pressure topics while showing me their strengths and weaknesses.
 From there, I gradually introduce more challenging assignments, ensuring that each step feels manageable.

 When teens write something, I always praise what they’ve done well before offering suggestions for improvement.
-This approach helps them see that writing isn’t just about “fixing mistakes” but about developing their skills.
+In addition, I sometimes ask them to share their own positive feedback on their work as well.
+This approach helps them see that the goal of writing isn’t just “fixing mistakes” but developing their skills and making note of their progress as their writing grows.
 By focusing on what they’re doing right, teens feel more motivated to keep improving.

 I once worked with a student who loved creative writing but dreaded academic assignments.
 To help her bridge the gap, we incorporated creative writing into her lessons.
 She used her vocabulary words in short stories and tied her essays to books she enjoyed reading.
 By starting with simpler writing tasks and gradually increasing the difficulty, she grew more confident in her academic writing skills.
 While she may never love academic writing, she’s learned to approach it with far less resistance and even a bit of enthusiasm.

 Not every teen will enjoy writing, but it’s an essential skill they’ll need throughout their lives.
-From writing emails or reports to crafting research papers or articles, the ability to communicate clearly and effectively is a cornerstone of success in any field.
+From writing emails or reports to crafting research papers or articles, the ability to communicate clearly and effectively in writing is a cornerstone of success in any field.
 Teens may not see the value of writing now, but understanding its real-world applications can help them appreciate why it’s worth the effort.
+You might even consider showing them how you use writing in your everyday life, professional or otherwise.

 When teens feel overwhelmed by writing, it’s important to break the process into smaller steps: